iamArvy/portfolio/content/projects/vintage.md

 ## ⚙️ Architecture & Design

-The application is built using Nuxt’s file-based routing and component-driven architecture.
+The application is built using Nuxt's file-based routing and component-driven architecture.
 Dynamic content such as services, categories, and blog posts is managed through Markdown files via `@nuxt/content`, enabling fast updates without redeploying backend services.
 UI components are composed using Shadcn-Vue and Tailwind CSS to ensure visual consistency, accessibility, and responsiveness across devices.

 ---